rich-frost/javascript-code-test/README.md

 - Infrastructure as code logic, at the moment this is a locally running Express app.
 This could be containerised with Docker or run as part of a Lambda instead
 - Handling XML and JSON data responses
 - The external API is mocked using `nock` this needs to be replaced with a real API
+- I've added a few `TODO:` comments in the code for areas that need extra work